 As you would expect, the results are in perfect agreement with the theoretical curve.

-Note however, that the point for ω=0 deviates considerably for the theory.
+Note however, that the point for ω=0 deviates from the theory.

 The reason for this is simple: we have used a finite time window, therefore we do not have accurate information about the long time / small frequency processes.